Business-led AI Management Canvas

 Example

-• AI Name: Claims Resolution Assistant
+• Operating AI Name: Claims Resolution Assistant

 • Job: Handles claim status questions and next-step guidance